mitsuba-renderer/drjit/docs/coop_vec.rst

 - :py:func:`dr.step() <step>`.
 - :py:func:`nn.matvec() <drjit.nn.matvec>`

-These operations directly map to hardware-optimized operations on CUDA/OptiX.
+These operations directly map to hardware-optimized operations on the CUDA/OptiX and Metal backends.
 Operations outside of this set can be realized via unpacking/repacking, e.g.:

 .. code-block::